bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:09:06

-Right, because you like, MuSig2 is specifically designed to support nesting, originally designed to support nesting.
+Right, because you...
+MuSig2 is specifically designed to support nesting, originally designed to support nesting.
 So it, If you just look at the spec and do the naive thing...

 Speaker 1: 00:09:20

-It is a natural thing you could do to make nesting work in a sense that like you can create a signature and the signature would verify but it doesn't mean that this specific way is secure and this is the problem we still need to solve.
+It is a natural thing you could do to make nesting work in a sense that you can create a signature and the signature would verify, but it doesn't mean that this specific way is secure, and this is the problem we still need to solve.

 Speaker 0: 00:09:35

-While at the same time if you try to do the same thing with the three-round MuSig1 either you'll conclude that you just can't make it work or you're gonna change the scheme in a way that will obviously and completely break it.
+While at the same time if you try to do the same thing with the three-round MuSig1, either you'll conclude that you just can't make it work or you're gonna change the scheme in a way that will obviously and completely break it.

 Speaker 1: 00:09:49
 Yeah, yeah.